OPS-E2E-PPE/VBA-Docs/api/Access.OptionGroup.ValidationRule.md

 keywords: vbaac10.chm10824
 f1_keywords:
 - vbaac10.chm10824
-ms.prod: access
 api_name:
 - Access.OptionGroup.ValidationRule
 ms.assetid: ac66176e-35a6-6fe5-bcbe-2b201a6d8548
 ms.date: 02/27/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # OptionGroup.ValidationRule property (Access)

-You can use the **ValidationRule** property to specify requirements for data entered into a record, field, or control.
+Use the **ValidationRule** property to specify requirements for data entered into a record, field, or control.
 When data is entered that violates the **ValidationRule** setting, you can use the **ValidationText** property to specify the message to be displayed to the user.
 Read/write **String**.

 ## Syntax